tytydraco/yessleep/out/My_Pareidolia_has_ruined_another_Valentines_Day.md

 No blood that we could see, at least.
 Despite what we all see in the movies, blood sprays aren’t always obvious.

-I opened my forensic bag and pulled a spray bottle of luminol from it.
+I opened my forensics toolbag and pulled a spray bottle of luminol from it.
 If there was even a drop to be found, the chemical would react with it, oxidizing the molecular iron present in blood, resulting in a faint blue glow.
 Thankfully, the large tree’s shadow completely covered the victim.
 To properly see the glow, I needed the area to be dark.

 As the liquid contacted the corpse, parts of it did glow.